hautelook/hautelook.github.io/roles/index.md

    * Set people up for success, by assigning well defined responsibilities, and commensurate decision making authority.
    * Establish a culture which [embraces failure](http://queue.acm.org/detail.cfm?id=2499552).
    * Practice [Fair Process](http://hbr.org/2003/01/fair-process-managing-in-the-knowledge-economy/ar/1).

+### Lead Engineer

+Lead Engineers are people who have been successful Senior Engineers and want to take a more active role in the day to day management of the development process.

+Responsibilities of this role:

+Responsibility for codebase

+   * Oversee the general and day-to-day development and maintenance of the HauteLook and Rack iOS apps to ensure they deliver the best possible experience for OLOP customers and the business.
+   * Work with the Mobile Product Manager to understand business needs and design technical solutions to meet those needs in the most efficient and reliable way possible.
+   * Monitor, respond to, and manage any urgent issues that arise from the iOS apps, at any and all times of day/week/year.
+   * Thoroughly assess risks to the business relating to the iOS apps and vigilantly manage them.

+Leading the development work

+   * Work with team members individually to help them ship code that improves the experience for OLOP members and the business in the fastest, most reliable way possible.
+   * Organize development sprints into tickets and assign work to team members.
+   * Delegate technical tasks to others on the team in line with their capabilities and preferences to maximize team productivity.
+   * Engage team members and get their feedback on designs, development process, sprints, and other issues.
+   * Be the top contributor of code to the project.
+   * Serve as the primary code reviewer for the project.
+   * Continuously monitor software development progress, be aware of obstacles and risks, and address them.
+   * Proactively fix pain points.
+   * Coordinate interactions between systems (internally and with third-party vendors) to ensure interfaces are designed to maximize accuracy, reliability, performance, and ease-of-use.

+Code design and feature development

+   * Create prototypes to validate architecture and designs.
+   * Design code architecture to maximize performance, stability, and maintainability in a pragmatic way.
+   * Help decide what trade-offs are to be made in the design for a given system.
+Manage documenting and communicating these changes to all affected parties.
+   * Take any other steps related to code design, development, and management that are necessary for the success of the iOS apps and the Mobile team.
+   * Collaborate with engineers on other teams, such as API engineers, to ensure two-way communication, with clear expectations and constructive feedback.

+Responsibilities that are not part of this role

+   * Having 1-on-1’s with team members.
+   * Performing annual reviews of team members.
+   * Managing hiring and firing of team members.
+   * Determining promotions or compensation changes for team members.

 ### Engineering Manager